Dr Jo River

-Dr Jo River is a health sociologist.
-Her research work in mental health, men's health and suicide prevention draws on social theory, and contributes to a critical health sociology scholarship.
-She has a particular interested in how the dominant biomedical framework impacts on health service engagement and development, and works with a team of researchers to implement and evaluate more humanistic approaches to mental health care, such as Open Dialogue.
-She also engages in research on consumer perspectives of mental health services, and consumer engagement in mental health research.
-Additionally, Dr River is concerned with how social factors lead to suicidal behaviour.
+Dr Jo River is a health sociologist and researcher in the area of mental health, gender and health.
+Her research work draws on social theory to unpack the social determinants of health, and contributes to population health and critical health sociology scholarship.
+Dr River also has particular interested in how the dominant biomedical framework in mental health impacts on service user engagement, and examines alternative models of care and consumer perspectives.
+She has a strong focus on translational research, and works with a team of researchers to implement and evaluate more humanistic approaches to mental health care, such as Open Dialogue, and to increase consumer engagement in mental health research.
+Additionally, Dr River is concerned with the social context of suicidal behaviour.
 She has used masculinities theory to examine suicidal men's help-seeking practices; the link between men's emotional practices and mental health outcomes; men's work-related suicidal distress, and the relationship between masculinities and men's suicide methods.

 In recognition of her contribution to the understanding of men's suicide, in 2014 Dr River was invited to contribute findings to 'Suicide in Men', a book edited by Professor David Lester - former President of the International Association of Suicide Prevention and the American Association of Suicidology.
 In 2015 she was asked to speak on the issue of violence, risk taking and suicide in adolescent boys at the National Boys Health Forum at Parliament House.
 She is a regular presenter to Suicide Prevention Australia, the lead agency of the National Coalition for Suicide Prevention.
 She is also a member of the Centre for Research on Men and Masculinities (CROMM).
 Dr River was also awarded the University Medal and Vice Chancellor's Research Scholarship for her early research work in the field of men's suicide.

-Dr River is an academic member of Sydney Nursing School, where she teaches health sociology in the Bachelor of Nursing and Master of Nursing Programs - including health politics, social contexts of health, illness experience and population health.
+Dr River is an academic member of Sydney Nursing School, where she teaches social determinants of health, health policy, population health and illness/lived experience in the Bachelor of Nursing and Master of Nursing Programs.
 She is highly regarded as a health professional educator due to her strong focus on student-centred, active learning pedagogy and blended learning approaches, both of which she has successfully incorporated into her teaching practice.
 In 2015 Dr River was awarded an Educational Innovation Grant to extend this work, and has been nominated by her colleagues (twice) for the Vice Chancellors Teaching Award, a nomination which was supported by the Associate Dean Academic, The Assoicate Dean of Teaching and Learning and the student cohort.

 Mental Health Services: Humanistic approaches to care such as Open Dialogue.
 Consumer perspectives on mental health services, increasing consumer engagment in mental health research.